lukebriscoe/lukebriscoe.github.io/_posts/2023-12-19-the-frugal-architect.md

 - *Cost optimisation is incremental*
 - *Unchallenged success leads to assumptions*

 ‘Cost optimisation is incremental’ is probably my favourite law of them all.
 Reaffirming that cost optimisation is never ‘done’ is an important message for teams internally.
-Set up your observability, put sensible thresholds and alerts in place, and keep deliberately chipping away at it, just as you would your technical debt.
-Sounds super obvious, right?!
-Are you doing it?
+Set up your observability, put sensible thresholds and alerts in place, and keep deliberately chipping away at it - just as you would your technical debt.
+Sounds super obvious, right...but are you doing it?!

 ## 🤾 Frugal architecture in practice
 Embracing the role of a frugal architect isn’t just about cutting costs.
 It’s more than that - it’s about every engineer taking responsibility for making sustainable, well considered decisions about how and when to build.

-Broadly I felt validated that we’ve been approaching the problem of cost control and optimisation in the ‘right’ way so far.
-It provides a useful framework that I intend to apply in my environment that helps make the point that spending money sensibly is the responsibility of all engineers, not just the platform engineers.
+Broadly I felt validated that I'm approaching the problem of cost control and optimisation in the ‘right’ way so far.
+It provides a useful framework that we can apply in our environments to make the point that spending money sensibly is the responsibility of _all_ engineers.

-I’d love to hear from you about the various tools and approaches you’ve found effective.
-Please share your insights and let’s learn from each other – you can reach me via the channels below 🙏
+I’d love to hear from you about the various tools and approaches you’ve found effective — feel free to share your insights with me via the channels below! 🙏

 [X](https://twitter.com/lukebriscoe) -- [LinkedIn](https://www.linkedin.com/in/lbriscoe/) -- [email](mailto:luke@lukebriscoe.com)